bitextor/bitextor/README.md

 - **html2txt**: text extractor from HTML, created by Aaron Swartz
 - **cld2**: Chromium language detector, by Google.
 Install through pip package `cld2-cffi`

 We expect this project to be compatible with latest version of all previous dependencies.
 So that, the easiest way to install these Python libraries is using the tool pip (https://pypi.python.org/pypi/pip).
-For installing the libraries at the same time, you can simply run:
+To install all the basic libraries at the same time, you can simply run:

 `user@pc:~$ sudo pip install python-Levenshtein tensorflow keras iso-639 langid nltk regex`

-Most of these pip packages are also available in the repositories of many Unix-based systems.
+Most of these pip packages are also available in the repositories of many Unix-based systems, but usually `pip` ones are more updated.

-For system libraries and tools we used apt because we are in a Debian-like environment.
+For system libraries and tools we used apt because we are in a Debian-like environment and tested them in Ubuntu 14.04, 16.04 and 18.04.
 In case you have another package manager, just run the equivalent installation with it, but we cannot ensure that the versions and interfaces match the Debian ones, or even exist.
 In case of any problem, just search how to install those packages, including Java JDK (Oracle or OpenJDK), pip (with get_pip.py) and libmagic with Python interface (https://github.com/threatstack/libmagic/tree/master/) in your distribution or from source code.

 `user@pc:~$ sudo apt install cmake g++ automake pkg-config openjdk-8-jdk python python-pip python-magic libboost-all-dev`